Life Sciences & Pharma

 reduce translation costs

-Many factors are driving the move to structured content management (SCM).
+Many factors drive the move to structured content management (SCM).
 Explore the business cases pursued by global pharma leaders.

 Patients are engaged in their own health care and access to electronic patient information is critical.